Posted on 10/30/2025

 Attractions & Landmarks Update

-- Bean Point: Known for its quiet, natural beauty, Bean Point faced some damage and recovery teams worked to restore the area's delicate ecosystem and preserve its natural appeal.
-The beach opened back up early 2025.
+• Bean Point: Known for its quiet, natural beauty, Bean Point faced some damage and recovery teams worked to restore the area's delicate ecosystem and preserve its natural appeal.
+The beach opened back up early 2025 and the access point has been fully restored.

 While these iconic locations are being carefully restored, the resilient community is committed to maintaining the island's natural beauty and charm, ensuring each spot is safe and pristine for guests.